dmccan/yada-wiki/readme.txt

 * How can I add a wiki table of contents menu in the sidebar?

 There is now a sidebar widget so that you can include the TOC or a category list of wiki articles.
-It is a multi-instance widget so you can have more that one version of the widget active at a time.
+It is a multi-instance widget so you can have more than one version of the widget active at a time.

 * Can I use the sidebar widget with Page Builder plugins?